Madeline-Ong/Madeline-Ong.github.io/My_Learning/Python/tuple.md

 print(f"Students with scores 90 or above (loop method): {high_achievers_loop}")
 ```
 so i thought abt why this was the model, and rmb that in clean code: keep it simple. should not initalise more than you need
-in this case, the variable 'name' wasnt used on its own (eg to perform an operation), so instead i could have just referenced it (like shown in the ans)
+in this case, the variable `name` wasnt used on its own (eg to perform an operation), so instead i could have just referenced it (like shown in the ans)
 <br><br>